 So, you’re looking at a Smartphone vs Mirrorless Camera vs DSLR (otherwise known as a digital single-lens reflex camera).
-We get it – it’s a tough choice, and as smartphone photography continues to grow as a discipline it’ll get even tougher.
+We get it – it’s a tough choice, and as smartphone photography continues to grow as a discipline it’s getting even tougher.

 The gap is closing, and it’s closing fast.
 Today, it’s the most unclear it’s ever been as to what the best camera for professional photography is.
 For example, did you know there are smartphones available in 2020 that feature 100MP+ cameras?

 We’re going to give it to you straight here so that you can shut those pesky know-it-alls down when they try to argue this point with you in the future.

 Here we go – who reigns supreme in Smartphone versus Mirrorless versus DSLR Cameras?

 Smartphone vs Mirrorless Camera vs DSLR – Do Point-and-Shoot Cameras Still Beat Smartphones?